Trippin' on cough medicine

 If a person overdoses on DXM and receives immediate medical attention and proper medication to reverse the effects, s/he may recover within one to four hours.
 When DXM is abused on an ongoing basis, a "robo tripper" may develop toxic psychosis, losing contact with reality and experiencing confusion.
 Additionally, users may develop a host of psychological and behavioral problems, including extensive and prolonged abuse possibly leading to learning and memory impairment.
 Trippers may also end up becoming dependent on DXM and may experience withdrawal symptoms, i.e., vomiting, anxiety, severe weight loss, if they decrease doses or stop using the drug altogether.

 Keep in mind is that many DXM-containing products also contain other drugs, some of which may be dangerous if taken in large amounts.
 The cold preparation Coricidin combines DXM and chlorpheniramine maleate.
 Taken at mind-altering doses, these two drugs may be fatal.
-You may want to read Cold pill coma (DXM) in the Go Ask Alice! alcohol and other drugs archives for more information.
 In addition, negative interactions may occur with ecstasy, non-drowsy antihistamines, nicotine, some diet drugs (such as phentermine), alcohol, and some prescription anti-depressants.
 One class of antidepressants, called MAOIs (monoamine oxidase inhibitors) is particularly dangerous and sometimes fatal when taken with DXM in any amount.
 If you're taking an anti-depressant and aren't sure if it's a MAOI, check with your health care provider before using DXM-containing products for any reason.

-If you are a student at Columbia and feel that you may have a problem with robo tripping or with drugs of any kind, you can make an appointment to speak with a counselor from Counseling and Psychological Services by calling x4-2878.
+If you feel that you may have a problem with robo tripping or with drugs of any kind, you are encouraged to speak to a counselor or other mental health professional.
 You can also visit the Go Ask Alice! alcohol and other drugs archives for information and resources pertaining to alcohol and drug use.
 If you would like more information on DXM use you can visit the National Poison Control Center website or call them at 1-800-222-1222 from anywhere in the United States, 24/7.
 Remember that in an emergency with overdoses of any drug, seek immediate medical attention.

 If you're looking to get your party on, you might want to look elsewhere — the risks of DXM are nothing to sneeze… er, cough at.